hlstrang/RP2-2026/README.md

 5. sequence_mapping.py

 ## Domain Architecture
-The domains were mapped against a cutsom HMM database, with accession numbers shown here.
+The domains were mapped against a cutsom HMM database, with accession numbers shown [here](src/added_seq_from_wgs/hmm_domain_accessions.md).
 The triple helix regex matching expression was:

     r"(G..){3,}"

 Which highlights sequences of a Glycine followed by two other amino acids.
 To account for small interruptions, a max gap of 9 amino acids was allowed where the triple helix was still combined as one.
-If there was a gap longer than this threshold, this was counted as two triple helix domains.
+If there was a gap longer than this threshold, this was counted as two triple helix domains (sometimes adjusted depending on collagen type).

+## Statistical Analysis
+To determine significant variations in median domain lengths, Wilcoxon signed-ranked tests were used with Hydrozoan as the baseline due to its overrepresentation in the dataset.
+The R script 'statistical_analysis.R' contains individual domain stats for each collagen type including total domains, domain length, and domain proportion.
+These summaries are combined to conduct the Wilcoxon signed-ranked tests and p-values are adjusted using the Holm method.

 ## Phylogenetic Analysis
 Hcol1 sequences were extracted from the collagenome and once the newick file was obtained, the R script 'phylogeny.R' was used to create the tree topology.